Newsletter Newsletters Events Events Podcasts Videos Africanews

 Growing tension in the region

-The protests come as Iran faces growing pressure to reach a deal on its nuclear programme with the United States, which has deployed forces within striking distance and is mounting its presence in the Middle-East.
+The protests come as Iran faces growing pressure to reach a deal on its nuclear programme with the United States, which has deployed forces within striking distance and is mounting its presence in the Middle East.

-US President Donald Trump had already threatened military action against Tehran during the protests over the security forces’ crackdown.
+Trump had already threatened military action against Tehran during the protests over the security forces’ crackdown.

 Reuters reported that US military aircraft were spotted at Lajes Air Base, and US officials said that strikes on Iran could target individual leaders.
 The aircraft carrier USS Gerald R. Ford was also spotted passing by the Strait of Gibraltar on Friday.